-Ryan Woodgate is a research associate and lecturer in macroeconomics and international economics at the Berlin School of Economics and Law, and a PhD candidate at the Université Sorbonne Paris Nord.
-Thus far, his research has centred on the macroeconomic implications of aspects of neoliberal globalisation, the most prominent issues among which include offshoring, profit shifting, and tax competition.
-He graduated with master’s degrees from the University of Paris 7 & 13 (MA Economic Analysis and Policy) and the Berlin School of Economics and Law (MA International Economics), and earned his undergraduate degree with first-class honours in Economics from the University of Edinburgh.
+Dr. Ryan Woodgate is a research associate and lecturer in macroeconomics and international economics at the Berlin School of Economics and Law.
+He holds a PhD in Economic Sciences from the Université Sorbonne Paris Nord, two master’s degrees (“MA International Economics” from the Berlin School of Economics & Law and “MA Economic Analysis and Policy” jointly award by University of Paris and Université Sorbonne Paris Nord), and earned his undergraduate degree with first-class honours in Economics from the University of Edinburgh.

 - Distribution and growth

-Woodgate, R. (2020).
-Can tax competition boost demand?
+- Can tax competition boost demand?
 Causes and consequences of the global race to the bottom in corporate tax rates.
-Review of Keynesian Economics, 8(4), 512-535.
+Review of Keynesian Economics, 2020, 8(4), 512-535